mmontuori/jbinarytree/README.md

 	}

 This is all it takes to create a Binary Search Tree implementing <Integer,String>.
-A sample usage of the above class is:
+A sample usage of a class implementing 100 random numbers in the binary tree, find a record, and remove a record is:

 	import java.util.Random;